 Writers Invited to Enter Mind Body Spirit Awards

-Writers working in the mind, body and spirit genre have just over one month to go to enter their unpublished manuscript
+Writers working in the mind, body and spirit genre have just six days to go to enter their published work to the 2015

 The Award, now in its 12th year carries a $10,000 prize.

 Entries in the Unpublished Manuscript category closed on 31 March.
 This category also carries a prize of $10,000.